glenhayoge/scambasta-app/README.md

 ## Description

-A community driven platform to help stop online scams and protect people from becoming victims of scams, fraud, and crime in Papua New Guinea
+A community driven platform to help stop online scams and protect people from becoming victims of scams, fraud, and crime in Papua New Guinea.

 Link to the Live Website 🫱🏽 [scambasta](https://scambasta.netlify.app)